-Setting Captives Free: Racism, I and You and God’s Liberating Grace
+Setting Captives Free: Racism and God’s Liberating Grace

 AN IGNATIAN RETREAT

-Introduction: When George Floyd was murdered in 2020 and the Black Lives Matter Movement emerged in many communities around the country, ministers of Ignatian Spirituality from Jesuit apostolates in the Washington, DC area sought to explore their personal complicity with systemic racism.
+Introduction: In the summer of 2020 when the Black Lives Matter Movement emerged in many communities around the country, ministers of Ignatian Spirituality from Jesuit apostolates in the Washington, DC area sought to explore their personal complicity with systemic racism.
 They knew from experience that Ignatian Spirituality could tackle difficult topics.
 They wondered if the spirituality that they loved and practiced could help them and others uncover their complicity with unjust social structures, help them grow in interior freedom and with God’s grace open them to transformation.

 Hovering in the background were the Society of Jesus’ invitations to conversion that are encapsulated in the Universal Apostolic Preferences.
 (UAPs).
 The UAPs encourage Jesuits and their colleagues “to experience secular society as a sign of the times” and to walk with “those whose dignity has been violated, in a mission of reconciliation and justice”.
 The Setting Captives Free … retreat incorporates these UAPs while drawing from a 450-year-old tradition of pointing a way to God through discernment and the Spiritual Exercises of St Ignatius.

-Content: The content of this retreat echoes the Preparation Days and the First Week of the Spiritual Exercises in the 19th Annotation format.
-It is not necessary to be familiar with the Spiritual Exercises to participate in this retreat.
+It is not necessary to be familiar with the Spiritual Exercises of St. Ignatius of Loyola to participate in this retreat.
 Themes of the retreat include:

 - God’s love for me, for those whom I know, for the whole human race, for all the institutions that support authentic human flourishing, for our home planet Earth and for the Cosmos.